gboeing/ppde642/syllabus/readme.md

 # Course Description

 This course provides you with a modern toolkit and skills for urban data science, covering both professional and scholarly use cases.
 It teaches coding for spatial analysis, network analysis, spatial models, and applied machine learning.
 The course takes a computational social science approach to working with data.
-It uses Python and Jupyter notebooks to introduce coding and statistical methods that you can reproduce and experiment with in real-time in the classroom.
+It uses Python and Jupyter notebooks to demonstrate coding and statistical methods that you can reproduce and experiment with in real-time in the classroom.

 Students will be expected to: